-As many as 30 students enter Elon each year as the new class of Journalism or Communications Fellows.
+About 25 students enter Elon each year as the new class of Communications Fellows.

 Communications Fellows are among the most active students on campus.
 They are expected to be involved with student media organizations, and often become leaders in student media.

 Theoretical concepts learned in special Fellows courses come alive as students gain real-world experience working with the student-run newspaper and online news site, radio or television station, the student public relations society, the campus film society or through an internship at a regional or national media site.

-Special Courses: Fellows sections of Communications in a Global Society and Digital Media Convergence and Great Ideas: Capstone in Communications explore the world of contemporary communications.
-Students also can apply for a special Winter term experience in Los Angeles fully funded by the program.
+Special Courses: Fellows sections of Communications in a Global Age, Media Writing, Digital Media Convergence and Great Ideas: Capstone in Communications explore the world of contemporary communications.
+Students also can apply for a special Winter term experience in Florida fully funded by the program.

 Study Abroad Grant: This $1,000 grant opens the door for Fellows to learn about communications in another culture.
 Whether exploring from behind the lens of a camera or keeping a personal journal, Fellows gain an international perspective essential to a media professional.